stapelberg/hugo/content/_index.md

 server, or [kinX](/posts/2018-04-17-kinx/), a low-latency replacement keyboard controller for Kinesis keyboards.

-In [Debian](https://en.wikipedia.org/wiki/Debian), I maintain a bunch of packages and services.
+I used to be a [Debian](https://en.wikipedia.org/wiki/Debian) Developer, but these days I have [effectively retired](/posts/2019-03-10-debian-winding-down/), aside from keeping services running.
+Instead, I like to publish [Linux distribution research on the topic of fast package management](/posts/tags/distri/).

 My early adoptions are IPv6 and HiDPI, so I contributed patches to numerous programs (chromium, apt, radvd, vsftpd, etc.)

+## Talks

 I sometimes give [talks](/talks).

+## Contact

 To email me, replace the first dot with an @ symbol in this site’s domain.

 If you decide to GPG-encrypt your email, expect a delayed clear-text response.